enigmanx20/AI_handson/README.md

 # AI_handson
-Realtime prostate cancer segmentation demo
+**Realtime Prostate Cancer Segmentation Demo**

+---

 # Real-Time Segmentation Overlay System

-This project captures a specific window on your screen, runs a PyTorch-based segmentation model on it, colorizes the segmentation output based on class labels, and overlays the results onto the live window view in real-time.
+This project captures a specific window on your screen, runs a PyTorch-based segmentation model on it, colorizes the segmentation output based on class labels, and overlays the results onto the live view in real-time.

 The GUI is built using **Tkinter**, and **PyTorch** is used for the deep learning inference.